Lexile Framework for Reading

 The Virginia Lexile Framework Map (PDF) provides a sampling of titles with corresponding Lexile levels.
 The framework illustrates how Lexiles can be used to support students and to monitor their progress as they learn to become better readers.
 Additional book titles have been measured on the Lexile scale and can be found under Look up a Book.
 Books listed are not endorsed or recommended by the Virginia Department of Education.

 These resources and more may be accessed by using the menu to the right.
-The menu includes links to detailed information for parents and educators, frequently asked questions and related assessment and school improvement resources.
+The menu includes links to detailed information for parents and educators.
+Also see Frequently Asked Questions.